dfinke/PowerShellAI/README.md

 $xml.Planets.Planet
 ```

+`ai` is using OpenAI's `text-davinci-003` model by default.
+You can specify an alternative model by setting the `OpenAIModel` environment variable, or calling `Set-OpenAIModel` function, for example: `Set-OpenAIModel "text-ada-001"`

 ## Use `ai` with `git`

 Pipe the output of `git status` to `ai` to create a commit message.